TobinWebDesign/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 ##### 4. Geometry

-The applications geometrical aspects...
+The geometry of the application features aesthetically modern components such as rounded edges.
+There was inspiration for webiste  such as Airbnb and Stripe when deciding on the minimlist number of menu options and settling on two clean Call To Action buttons with highly contrasting colours on the Hero section.

 ##### 5. Wireframing

 Wireframing for this project were created using AdobeXD.
 Each page or view of the application was rendered as a wireframe in both Mobile and Desktop viewports to show the difference between the aesthetics and showing how the elements per page would react to differing viewport sizes.

-Initial Wireframes for the site: <a href="https://github.com/TobinWebDesign/Milestone-Project-Data-Centric-Development-Milestone-Project-/tree/master/wireframes">Wireframes</a>
+Initial Wireframes for the site: <a href="https://github.com/TobinWebDesign/Full-Stack-Frameworks-with-Django-Milestone-Project/tree/master/wireframes">Wireframes</a>

 * Base Template: